Lead in Drinking Water – Public and Nonpublic Schools

 ELEVATED LEAD WATER SAMPLE RESULT(S)

 All Maryland public and nonpublic schools are required to sample all drinking water outlets for the presence of lead pursuant to the Code of Maryland Regulations.
-On May 12, 2021, one hundred & fifteen (111) lead water samples were collected from DeMatha Catholic High School.
-Of these lead water samples, two had levels of lead exceeding the action level of 20 parts per billion (ppb) for lead in drinking water in school buildings.
-The elevated lead results from the sample(s) collected at DeMatha were as follows:
+On March 31, 2022, 73 lead water samples were collected from DeMatha Catholic High School.
+Of these lead water samples, 1 had levels of lead exceeding the State’s revised action level of 5 parts per billion (ppb) (formerly 20 ppb; 5 ppb effective June 1, 2021) for lead in drinking water in school buildings.
+The elevated lead results from the sample(s) collected at DeMatha Catholic High School were as follows:

 ACTION LEVEL (AL)

-The AL is 20 ppb for lead in drinking water in school buildings.
-The AL is the concentration of lead which, if exceeded, triggers required remediation.
+Effective June 1, 2021, the State’s AL for lead in drinking water samples collected from outlets in school buildings has been lowered to 5 ppb.
+The AL is the concentration of lead which, if exceeded, triggers required remediation of drinking water outlets.

 HEALTH EFFECTS OF LEAD

 Lead can cause serious health problems if too much enters your body from drinking water or other sources.
 It can cause damage to the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children, and pregnant women.
 Lead is stored in the bones and it can be released later in life.
 During pregnancy, the fetus receives lead from the mother’s bones, which may affect brain development.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.

 SOURCES OF HUMAN EXPOSURE TO LEAD